 Responsible environmental management is central to the Porgera operation.
-The Porgera Joint Venture (PJV) is committed to good environment stewardship and achieves this through implementation of an Environmental Management System (EMS) that was certified to the ISO 14001 standard in December 2012 and recertified in 2015.
+The Porgera Joint Venture (PJV) is committed to good environment stewardship and achieves this through implementation of an Environmental Management System (EMS) that was certified to the ISO 14001 standard in December 2012 and recertified in 2015, 2018 and 2021.
 A team of environmental professionals takes responsibility for monitoring compliance with permit conditions and PJV standards for water conservation, climate change, biodiversity, mine closure and incident reporting.

 Compliance, Risk and Impact Assessment